digital-asset/daml/docs/source/app-dev/grpc/index.rst

    You can be sure that the command was successful.
 INTERNAL, UNKNOWN (when returned by the Command Service) Resubmit the command with the same command_id.

+Aside from the standard gRPC status codes, the failures returned by the Ledger API are enriched with details meant to help the application or the application developer to handle the error autonomously (e.g. by retrying on a retryable error).
+For more details on the rich error details see the :doc:`/error-codes/self-service/index`